the-candy-shop/starksheet-monorepo/packages/starksheet-webapp/README.md

-# Starksheet webapp
+# Onsheet webapp

-This is the starksheet webapp as deployed in [app.starksheet.xyz](app.starksheet.xyz).
+This is the onsheet webapp as deployed for example for Starknet at [app.starksheet.xyz](app.starksheet.xyz).

 ## Installation